Ici et Ailleurs

 From Saint to Patient : The Russian Holy Fool as a Figure for Political Usage

-11 mars 2014, par Ming-Hui HUANGPeople living in this world carry a stigma ; to a certain extent, this stigma remains for a period of time and exists in a kind of constructed space.
+People living in this world carry a stigma ; to a certain extent, this stigma remains for a period of time and exists in a kind of constructed space.
 Social stigma often emerges in the situation when visual experience helps to translate the stigma in favour of the stigmatised.
-The eyes which observe are like a double-edged sword ; it can slash the stigmatised with its judgemental perception, or cut through judgements to perceive a sacred vision of the person.
-The visibility of a certain (…)
+The eyes which (…)